cdevents/spec/spec.md

 #### type (context)

 - Type: [`String`][typesystem]
-- Description: defines the type of event, as combination of a *subject* and *predicate*.
+- Description: defines the type of event, as combination of a *subject*, *predicate* and *version*.
 Valid event types are defined in the [vocabulary](#vocabulary).
   All event types should be prefixed with `dev.cdevents.`.
-One occurrence may have multiple events associated, as long as they have different event types
+One occurrence may have multiple events associated, as long as they have different event types.
+  *Versions* are semantic in the *major.minor.patch* format.
+For more details about versions see the the see [versioning](primer.md#versioning) documentation.

 - Constraints:
   - REQUIRED